-You’ll also need to consider how confident you feel at growing flowers and seed starting.
-Some flowers, like lisianthus, have a long date to maturity and can be tricky to grow.
-Others, like sunflowers and zinnias, can be direct sown and are very easy to grow.
-Click here for ideas of easy to grow annual cut flowers.
+You’ll also need to consider how confident you feel about growing flowers and seed starting.
+Some flowers, like Lisianthus, have a long date to maturity and can be tricky to grow.
+Others, like Sunflowers and Zinnias, can be direct sown and are very easy to grow.

 If you’re a more experienced gardener, then go wild!
 Just make sure you try and have something blooming during every part of the growing season to maximize your bouquets.

 For more ideas on what cut flowers to grow in your garden, check out these posts:

 - 40 BEST CUT FLOWERS TO FEED YOUR FLORAL ARRANGING HABIT ALL SUMMER LONG

 - 10 EASIEST ANNUAL CUT FLOWERS TO GROW FROM SEED AND 2 TO AVOID

 - SWOON-WORTHY DAHLIA VARIETIES FOR YOUR CUT FLOWER GARDEN

 Order Cut Flower Seeds